silq-lang/silq/README.md

 w := x[2..x.length-1]; // slice array (w is [3,4,5])
 ```

-*Note:* Verifying that array indices and lengths are integers can be costly.
+*Note:* Verifying that array indices and lengths are integers within the array bounds can be costly.
 Use --noboundscheck to disable bounds checking at the cost of undefined results in case such an error actually occurs.

 The length of an array 'a' can be obtained using the expression 'a.length'.